ahsanullah-8bit/BankingSystem-Headless/README.md

 # Building
 You need to setup Connector/C++ and a local **MySQL**  or a remote server to run this project.

-# Interaction of this Project Class
+# Interaction of this Project's Classes
 	* Banking Class :
 		* Account Class :
 			* Transaction Class :